firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 Access to washrooms will be very important to the wellbeing of the event's participants.
 Ensure that there are accessible washrooms for disabled individuals as well as gender neutral washrooms and washrooms with change tables.
 If there are no gender neutral washrooms then you can create signage to assign one washroom as a gender neutral space.

+## Technology

+Consider if there are any spaces and/or technological services for streaming and/or recording events so that participantes who are unable to attend on the day can still contribute.

 ## Transportation

-When reviewing the accessibility of the venue's transportation consider people with mobility challenges (E.g. wheelchair users) as well as other kinds of conditions that might require extra planning.
+When reviewing the accessibility of the venue's transportation consider people with mobility challenges (E.g. wheelchair users) as well as other conditions that might require extra planning.

 - Ensure the venue is reachable by accessible public or private transportation
 - Provide specific information and instructions on: